EternityForest/THUNDERWARS/README.md

 ###  Strategic Impact

- Why this matters to the realm overall.
+ Why this matters[^12][^13] to the realm overall.
 How it connects to long-term stability or growth, or what might happen if you fail in this area.

 ### Primary Challenge